rancher/docs/content/rke/latest/en/config-options/_index.md

 ### cri-dockerd

-Kubernetes will remove code in the kubelet that interacts with Docker (dockershim) in Kubernetes 1.23.
-For more information, see [Dockershim Deprecation FAQ](https://kubernetes.io/blog/2020/12/02/dockershim-faq/).
+Kubernetes will remove code in the kubelet that interacts with Docker (dockershim) in a future Kubernetes release.
+For more information, see [Dockershim Deprecation FAQ: When will dockershim be removed?](https://kubernetes.io/blog/2020/12/02/dockershim-faq/#when-will-dockershim-be-removed).
 The component that replaces this code is called `cri-dockerd` and can be enabled using the following configuration:

 ```
 enable_cri_dockerd: true